-Proposition 6.21 (unique IPOs are pushouts) In link graphs, an IPO is unique up to isomorphism iff it is a pushout.
+Proposition 3.21 (unique IPOs are pushouts).
+In link graphs, an IPO is unique up to isomorphism iff it is a pushout.

-Proof For the forward implication, we claim first that the RPO (\vec{B}, B) built by Construction 6.10 is rigid, in the sense Definition 3.11, i.e. the last component B is determined by the first two \vec{B} .
-This follows from the fact that the equations defining B in that construction are necessary to ensure that $B \circ B_i = D_i$ (i = 0, 1), It follows that in link graphs a pair \vec{A} has a rigid RPO relative to any bound.
-Proposition 3.12 then yields the required result.
+Proof.
+For the forward implication, we claim first that the RPO (\vec{B}, B) built by Construction 3.10 is rigid in the sense of Definition 2.11, that is, the last component B is determined by the first two \vec{B} .
+This follows from the fact that the equations defining B in that construction are necessary to ensure that $B \circ B_i = D_i$ (i = 0, 1).
+It follows that in link graphs a pair \vec{A} has a rigid RPO relative to any bound.
+Proposition 2.12 then yields the required result.

-For the reverse implication, it is easy to check that a pushout for \vec{A} provides an RPO relative to any bound, and is therefore an IPO by Proposition 3.10(2).
+For the reverse implication, it is easy to check that a pushout for \tilde{A} provides an RPO relative to any bound, and is therefore an IPO by Proposition 2.10(2).

 Recall that a link graph is lean if it has no idle edges.
-In Section 7 we shall need to transform IPOs by the addition or subtraction of idle edges.
-Let us write A^E for the result of adding a set E of fresh idle edges to A. The following is easy to prove from the IPO construction for link graphs:
+In Section 3.3 we shall need to transform IPOs by the addition or subtraction of idle edges.
+We write A^E for the result of adding a set E of fresh idle edges to A. The following proposition is easy to prove from the IPO construction for link graphs.

-Proposition 6.22 (IPOs, idle edges and leanness) For any two pairs \vec{A} and \vec{B} :
+Proposition 3.22 (IPOs, idle edges and leanness).
+For any two pairs \vec{A} and \vec{B} :

-- 1. If \vec{B} is an IPO for \vec{A} , and A_1 is lean, then B_0 is lean. - 2.
-For any fresh set E of edges, \vec{B} is an IPO for \vec{A} iff (B_0, B_1^E) is an IPO for (A_0^E, A_1) .
+- 1 If \vec{B} is an IPO for \vec{A} , and A_1 is lean, then B_0 is lean. - 2 For any fresh set E of edges, \vec{B} is an IPO for \vec{A} iff (B_0, B_1^E) is an IPO for (A_0^E, A_1) .

 We now turn to abstract link graphs.
 To get them from concrete bigraphs, we wish to factor out the identity of nodes and edges; we also wish to forget any idle edges.
-So we define an equivalence \Rightarrow that is a little coarser than support equivalence (\Rightarrow):
+So we define an equivalence \Rightarrow that is a little coarser than support equivalence (\Rightarrow).

-Definition 6.23 (abstract link graphs and their category) Two concrete link graphs A and B are lean-support equivalent, written $A \approx B$, if after discarding any idle edges they are support equivalent.
+Definition 3.23 (abstract link graphs and their category).
+Two concrete link graphs A and B are lean-support equivalent, written $A \approx B$, if after discarding any idle edges they are support equivalent.
 The category $LIG(\mathcal{K})$ of abstract link graphs has the same objects as 'LIG(\mathcal{K}), and its arrows are lean-support equivalence classes of concrete link graphs.
-Lean-support equivalence is clearly a static congruence (Definition 3.5).
-The associated quotient functor, as defined in Definition 3.6, is
+Lean-support equivalence is clearly a static congruence (Definition 2.5).
+The associated quotient functor, as defined in Definition 2.6, is

-$$\llbracket \cdot \rrbracket : \mathsf{LIG}(\mathcal{K}) \to \mathsf{LIG}(\mathcal{K}) .$$
+$$\llbracket \cdot \rrbracket : 'LIG(\mathscr{K}) \to LIG(\mathscr{K}) .$$

 The reason for studying concrete, rather than abstract, link graphs is that they possess RPOs.
-This will allow us Section 7 to derive a behavioural congruence for 'LIG, and then to show how to transfer it, under certain assumptions, to LIG.
+This will allow us in Section 3.3 to derive a behavioural congruence for 'LIG, and then to show how to transfer it, under certain assumptions, to LIG.

-To see why we cannot work directly in LIG, we point out that it lacks structure that is present in 'LIG.
+To see why we cannot work directly in LIG, we point out that it lacks some structure present in 'LIG.
 For example, the functor $[\cdot]$ does not preserve epis.
 More seriously, LIG lacks RPOs in general; this arises because it lacks any notion of the occurrence of a node or edge.
-A counter-example appears as Example 10 (Figure 12) in [26] (It is presented in terms of bigraphs, but involves only their link graph components.)
+A counter-example appears as Example 10 (Figure 12) in Jensen and